It was a fabulous Indian wedding when Pritiksha and Jay sealed their love story with an epic Indian wedding.

 The loud and colorful procession led to the Grand Empire Convention Center where the wedding ceremony and reception would be held.
 Everyone danced and sang songs as colored smoke filled the air.
 There was no mistaking, a fantastic wedding was happening today.

 The groom was led to the mandap for some ceremonial rituals before Pritiksha arrived.
 The bride’s entrance was dramatic and all eyes were on her as she walked into the mandap that was adorned with sequined fabrics and flowers.
 The room full of happy guests witnessed the traditional indian wedding ceremony, and soon Pritiksha and Jay were Mr and Mrs!

-Afterward group photos with family and friends, we went to Adamson Estate for a photoshoot of the couple with the bridal party.
+Afterward group photos with family and friends, our Brampton Wedding Photographer went to Adamson Estate for a photoshoot of the couple with the bridal party.
 The lush green backdrop of vine-covered buildings was great.
 Just enough color but not too detailed since everyone was dressed in bright outfits and sarees.
 The couple had brought some props with them, including a gold Mr and Mrs banner and we took some fantastic individual portraits and couple portraits of Pritiksha and Jay.

 The reception mood was very vibrant, moody, and elegant, with a midnight blue theme created by the lighting, draping, and decorations.
 The bride changed into a sparkly, off-the-shoulder evening gown and looked a vision.
 Pritiksha and Jay performed an impressive first dance together and there were Bollywood-style choreographed dances by friends and family.
 Then it was time for some great food and drink with speeches throughout the night.